Rivas-Vaciamadrid: Local politics

+Thorough most of its modern democratic history, the municipality of Rivas has been ruled by United Left, belonging to the so-called "red belt" of the region.
+No right-of-centre party has ruled the municipality since the Transition.

 Transport

 The main road serving Rivas-Vaciamadrid is the A-3 motorway, that connects Madrid with Valencia.
 The exits to Rivas-Vaciamadrid are numbers 12 (West), 15 (Centre) and 17 (East).

 The main public transport in Rivas-Vaciamadrid is the bus.
 There are four lines connecting with Madrid and three connecting with other municipalities.
 Moreover, the Madrid Metro line 9 crosses the city on its way between Madrid and Arganda del Rey, serving Rivas-Vaciamadrid with three stations: Rivas-Urbanizaciones in the west, Rivas Futura in the centre and Rivas-Vaciamadrid in the east.

 Festivals

-The main festivals are the festival of Romería del Cristo de Rivas (29 September), San Isidro (15 May), the popular festivals of Rivas-Urbanizaciones (second weekend of September) and the festivals of the Urbanisation La Partija on the 15 June.
+The main festivals are the festival of Romería del Cristo de Rivas (29 September), San Isidro (15 May), the festival of the Communist Party of Spain (second weekend of September) and the festivals of the Urbanisation La Partija on the 15 June.